kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 Now run `sudo mariadb-secure-installation` to harden the install:
 - Press 'Enter' when asked for the current root password
-- Enter `2` to decline switching to unix_socket authentication
+- Enter `n` to decline switching to unix_socket authentication
-- Enter `Y` to change the root password
+- Enter `Y` to change the root password (then change it)
 - Enter `Y` to remove anonymous users
 - Enter `Y` to disallow root login remotely
 - Enter `Y` to remove the test database